Kostianets/TCD/README.md

 # Toxic Comment Detector

 This project is an implementation of a basic text classifier to detect toxic comments and specific subcategories such as provocative or abusive language.
-It uses a custom implementation of a Bagging Classifier on top of a simple Naive Bayes model.
-Algorithms and evaluation function is written by myself.
+It uses a custom implementation of a Bagging Classifier on top of a simple Naive Bayes model and evaluation functions.

 ## Overview